smanolloff/vcmi-gym/doc/rl_training.md

 networks achieved an overall worse performance than the simpler NNs described above.
 This
 [W&B report](https://wandb.ai/s-manolloff/vcmi-gym/reports/Network-architectures--Vmlldzo3OTQ1OTkw)
-offers a brief overview on the topic (and a bit outdated, as LSTM is not even included there), but the general idea still stands.
+offers a brief overview on the topic, although a bit outdated (LSTM is not even included there), but the general idea still stands.

 [Transformer](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture))